jbreeden/mruby-curses/README.md

 On windows, building pdcurses with clang (via mingw32-make & cygwin) then linking to MRuby (also building with clang) is very straightforward and "just works."

+API
+---

+The API is 1-to-1 with the C API for curses.
+Parameters map the way you would expect (char* to String, int to Fixnum, etc).
+A point of note is that characters in curses are handled as numbers (same as the MRI Curses gem).
+Though, the *addch family of functions will allow you to pass a single character string as well.

+The bound functions are listed below.
+If you're new to curses development, you can find documentation online.
+You might start [here](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/) or [here](http://pdcurses.sourceforge.net/doc/).

 Bound Functions
 ---------------